Early Childhood BS

 Licensure requirements and approval are determined by each state’s licensing board.

-Looking for more?
+Were you looking for a graduate degree?
+Check out our fully online Child and Family Sciences MS here!
+Want even more info?
 Our enrollment coaches are standing by.
 Click here for more info!
 This is your life, plus college.

 We are here to help!
 Our enrollment coaches are standing by to help you take the next step.